1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-i-enjoy-web-development-not-writing/index.md

 ![](http://marcgrabanski.com/img/coffee_book_session.jpg)
 I enjoy web development, but writing can be a necessary evil to get my ideas out to the public.
 We judge intellect by spelling and grammar, but this paragraph proves that spelling really doesn't matter.
 > Olny srmat poelpe can raed tihs. cdnuolt blveiee taht I cluod aulaclty uesdnatnrd waht I was rdanieg.
 The phaonmneal pweor of the hmuan mnid, aoccdrnig to a rscheearch at Cmabrigde Uinervtisy, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you an sitll raed it wouthit a porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.
 Amzanig huh? yaeh and I awlyas tghuhot slpeling was ipmorantt!
-The reason that I have this blog is because I am
--very fascinated about the web and what it offers to the world -, not because I enjoy writing.
+The reason that I have this blog is because I am **very fascinated about the web and what it offers to the world**, not because I enjoy writing.
 So, if the people that read my blog enjoy what I have to say and not how I spell or my grammar I will be a happy camper.